apache/echarts-doc/en/option/component/geo-common.md

 ###${prefix} show(boolean) = false

-Specify whether to show label in usual status.
+Whether to show label in normal state.

 ###${prefix} textStyle(Object)

-The label style in usual status.
+Style of text in normal state.

 {{ use: partial-text-style(prefix=${prefix} + '###') }}